Menu

 I used to pencil on paper, then ink with a pen or brush and Indian ink, before scanning my work and coloring it on the computer.
 I've also used watercolors on certain projects.

-I then switched to a method that allowed me to be faster, more efficient and more precise: penciling in blue, then ironing (still in ink), on an A3 format.
-The blue instantly eliminated the pencil when the work was scanned.
+I then switched to a method that allowed me to work faster, more efficiently, and with greater precision: penciling in blue, then inking over it on an A3 format.
+The blue pencil lines were instantly eliminated during the scanning process.

 Today, techniques have evolved.
 I now work directly on a graphics tablet with screen, for pencilling, inking and coloring.
 However, I still regularly produce pencil sketches on paper!